 4. You will receive a confirmation number and an email confirmation.
 That’s it!

-Most likely, transferring Ultimate Rewards to Hyatt is going to result in a lower cost that using points to book in the Ultimate Rewards portal.
-But check the cost of both options before you do anything!
+There are two ways to redeem transferable Chase Ultimate Rewards points for free Hyatt stays.
+You can either book via the Chase Ultimate Rewards redemption portal or you can transfer your Ultimate Rewards points to World of Hyatt.
+Most likely, transferring Ultimate Rewards to Hyatt is going to result in a lower cost than using points to book in the Ultimate Rewards portal.
+But check the cost of both options before you do anything.

 If you decide you want to transfer Ultimate Rewards to World of Hyatt, the process can be summed up in 3 steps:

 - Check for availability with World of Hyatt

 - If there is availability, transfer the appropriate amount of Ultimate Rewards points to World of Hyatt

 - Use your World of Hyatt account to complete the booking

 No matter what your travel goals are, transferable Chase Ultimate Rewards earned on the Chase Sapphire Preferred card can help.
 The welcome bonus is worth at least $1000 in travel, the annual fee is reasonable, and the rewards are easy to earn and redeem.
 Click here for 25 ways to redeem some of the bonus points.

 Current offer: Earn 80,000 Chase Ultimate Rewards points after spending $4,000 in the first 3 months.